-You may add in an optional extra: a subject in Classics OR in Modern Languages, OR an extended essay in Classics or Modern Languages or both combined.
-Certain Classics options are only offered as Faculty Classes at a fixed point in the year (e.g. Neronian Literature from MT5-HT8) and this can interrupt the pattern set out above.
+You may add in an optional extra: a subject in Classics OR in Modern Languages, OR a thesis in Classics or Modern Languages or both combined.
+Certain Classics options are only offered as Faculty Classes at a fixed point in the year and this can interrupt the pattern set out above.
 Others are only offered at a fixed point in Year 4 (for Classics: Comedy, Lyric, Historiography, Classical Reception, which require the students to produce a 6,000-word extended essay in Hilary Term; for Modern Languages: Paper XII, which is usually assessed by coursework portfolio in Hilary Term).

-9. Lectures
+10. Lectures